 Check it out yourselves next time you visit Snowdonia.

-Source of maps for the area.
+Source of the map for the area.